sst/guide/_chapters/add-a-billing-api.md

 - Finally, we use the `stripe.charges.create` method to charge the user and respond to the request if everything went through successfully.

+Note, if you are testing this from India, you'll need to add some shipping information as well.
+Check out the [details from our forums](https://discourse.serverless-stack.com/t/test-the-billing-api/172/20).

 ### Add the Business Logic

 Now let's implement our `calculateCost` method.
 This is primarily our *business logic*.